 - 1. ADULT BOOK STORE.
-An establishment which has a substantial or significant portion of its stock in trade sexually explicit verbal material.
-Sexually explicit verbal material is defined as a book, pamphlet, magazine, video, movie, printed matter reproduced in any manner, or sound recording that contains an explicit and detailed verbal description or narrative account of sexually explicit activity. - 2.
+An establishment which has a substantial or significant portion of its stock in trade consisting of sexually explicit material.
+Sexually explicit material is defined as a book, pamphlet, magazine, video, movie, printed matter reproduced in any manner, or sound recording that contains an explicit and detailed description, depiction or narrative account of sexually explicit activity. - 2.
 ADULT CABARET.
-An establishment whose principal activity is the conducting or presenting of any sexually explicit performance.
-Sexually explicit performance is defined as a motion picture, video, digital presentation, exhibition, show, representation, or other presentation that, in whole or in part, depicts sexually explicit activity.
+An establishment whose principal activity is conducting or presenting any sexually explicit performance.
+Sexually explicit performance is defined as a motion picture, movie, video, digital presentation, exhibition, show, representation, or other presentation that, in whole or in part, depicts sexually explicit activity.